 Nominate for Delegates and those not elected as Delegates are elected Alternates in order of votes received.
 This requires balloting only once and you have the advantage of rank ordered Alternates.
 Having rank ordered Alternates is very helpful when seating Alternates at a convention.

 Note: Depending on the number of Delegates to be elected and the number of attendees that you have to fill those positions, there may be a third method which does not require any voting.
 For example if you have 10 allocated Delegates you may accept 10 nominations for Delegate.
 Then ask if there is anyone else who wishes to run for Delegate.
 If there are no additional nominations, the 10 nominated may be elected by a voice vote of acclamation (or raised hands) and become the Delegates.
 Then attempt to get 10 nominations for Alternate.
 If you wish to rank order the Alternates you may vote on a method such as the order in which the names were placed on the board, or alphabetically by last name.
-Regardless which method you use, you must not prohibit any person from running for Delegate or Alternate if the meet the requirements you read earlier.
+Regardless which method you use, you must not prohibit any person from running for Delegate or Alternate if they meet the requirements you read earlier.

 “I will now accept a motion for one of the methods.”